turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 * Understand the component lifecycle
 * Understand class component lifecycle methods
 * Implement conditional rendering
-* Implement `PropTypes` and understand why they are useful

 ## Vocabulary

 - `lifecycle method` a set of methods found in the parent class Component that fire at different points during the component lifecycle
-- `PropTypes` a library we use to validate the data type of props coming into a component; allows for more specific, helpful error messages

 <section class="call-to-action">
 ### Warm Up